FinnLor/pace-race/condaEnv/readme.md

-# OKS_conda_env.yml
+# OKSwin64.yml
-Conda environment for reproducibility of this project.
+Conda environment (windows operating system) for reproducibility of this project.